pixelsdb/pixels/README.md

 Thus, it does not affect the maintainability and portability of the storage layer in data lakes.

 ## Build Pixels
-Install JDK (8.0 is recommended), and open Pixels as a maven project in Intellij.
-When the project is fully indexed and the dependencies are successfully downloaded, use the maven's `package` command to build it.
+Install JDK (8.0 is recommended), and open Pixels as a maven project in IntelliJ.
+When the project is fully indexed and the dependencies are successfully downloaded, use `mvn package` command to build it.
 Some test params are missing for the unit tests, you can simply create arbitrary values for them.

 The build may take tens of seconds to complete.
-After that, find the following jar files that will be used in the installation:
-* `pixels-daemon-*-full.jar` in `pixels-daemon/target`, this is the jar to run Pixels daemons;
+After that, find `pixels-daemon-*-full.jar` in `pixels-daemon/target`, which is the jar to run Pixels daemons.
-* `pixels-load-*-full.jar` in `pixels-load/target`, this is the jar to load data for Pixels.
+It will be used in the installation.

 Pixels is compatible with different query engines, such as Trino, Presto, and Hive.
 However, for simplicity, we use Trino as an example here to illustrate how Pixels works with query engines in the data lakes.